LvcioT/parse-chat-kata/README.md

     docker-compose up
     docker exec -it deno bash

-You'll fine yourself inside the `/app` folder, root for the project inside the container.
+You'll be inside the `/app` folder, root for the project inside the container.

 ## Run App